I Tracked My Period Daily for 9 Months. Here’s How It Transformed My Health.

 I began tracking my cycle.
 Daily.

 I’d tried to use apps before (like Clue) but found the habit never stuck.
-So this time, I just started tracking my cycle in iCal app on my mac computer.
+So this time, I just started to not only track my period, but my whole cycle, in iCal app on my Mac computer.

 Here’s an example of what that looks like.
 It only takes 1 minute to do each day.
 Which is probably why I kept doing it.

-Here’s an example I created for you to see.
-Note: not my actual data ;)
+Here’s an example I created for you to see (not my actual data 😉), Note, how I not only track my period, but my whole cycle.

 Every day, I’d track which day of my cycle I was on (e.g. Day 1-28) and then I’d record how I felt about my: